Residential Mortgages

 Do I need a deposit?

-Usually a deposit is required.
-The minimum is usually 5%, However, 10% plus will give you a bigger choice of lenders and usually a lower interest rate.
-This could be from the sale of your current property.
+Most residential mortgage lenders require a deposit, with the minimum being 5% of the property value.
+However, a deposit of 10% plus will give you a bigger choice of lenders and usually a lower interest rate.
+This deposit can come from the sale of your current property.

 Do I pay monthly?